angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 <hr>

-Now you know the setup.
-Let's go through some use cases where it comes in handy to use some other Observables as source for our effects.
+Now that you know the setup, let's go through some use cases where it comes in handy to take some other Observables as source for our effects.

 ## 1.)
 Native events

 Imagine you want to trigger an action whenever the user resizes the browser window.
 We're talking about a native event here that's not bound to a specific DOM node in our view.
 Using the `fromEvent` operator from RxJS we can easily build up an observable stream of window resizing events.
-The debounce is just cosmetic and makes the stream only emit once when the users has stopped resizing for a certain time.
+The debounce is just cosmetic and makes the stream only emit once when the user has stopped resizing for a certain amount of time.
 With the final resize event we can then dispatch a new action to our store:

 ```ts